 This test will also show any previous heart disease that may have contributed to the tachycardia.

 An echocardiogram is a type of ultrasound investigation.
 By bouncing sounds of the structures in the body and registering the echoes, a moving image of the heart can be produced.
 This can help look for structural or congenital abnormalities that might be playing a role in tachycardia.

-These help determine whether thyroid problems or other substances may be factors contributing to the patient's tachycardia.
+These help determine whether thyroid problems or other substances may be factors contributing to tachycardia.

-The patient wears a portable device that records all their heartbeats.
+The person with tachycardia wears a portable device that records all their heartbeats.
 It is worn under the clothing and records information about the electrical activity of the heart while the person goes about their normal activities for 1 or 2 days.

 This device is similar to a Holter monitor, but it does not record all the heartbeats.
 There are two types:

-- One uses a phone to transmit signals from the recorder while the patient is experiencing symptoms
+- One type uses a phone to transmit signals from the recorder while the person is experiencing symptoms.

-- The other is worn all the time for a long time; sometimes as long as a month
+- The other type is worn all the time for a long time.
+These can sometimes be worn for as long as a month.